How Did the Internet Start? Walk-through with the Internet History

 7. Gary Thuerk, known as the Father of Spam”, launched the first unsolicited commercial email campaign in 1978.

-8. 1st January 1983 was the deadline for all ARPANET computers to switch to TCP/IP.
+8. January 1, 1983, was the deadline for all ARPANET computers to switch to TCP/IP.

 The First Website - World Wide Web Project

-The First Website by Sir Tim Berners-Lee
+The First Website by Sir Tim Berners-Lee.

 The concept of the Internet began as ARPANET.

 The core purpose was to have a network of Pentagon-funded computers to transmit information during the Cold War.
-Since ARPANET’s architecture had no hub, losing single or multiple centers during the war did not affect the entire network.
+Since ARPANET’s architecture had no hub, losing a single or multiple centers during the war did not affect the entire network.

 What is the World Wide Web (“www”)?

-What is the World Wide Web (
+What is World Wide Web (WWW)

 Many people believe the Internet and the World Wide Web are the same.
 But there is a slight difference.